Divya4879/Adaptive-AI-cum-Algorithm-Based-Learning/README.md

 **Hackathon Submission**: This project was created specifically for AlgoFest Hackathon 2025.
 All code and algorithms are original work developed during the hackathon period.

-**Attribution**: If you use or build upon this work, please credit "Adaptive AI Tutor - AlgoFest Hackathon 2025 Submission by [Divya](github.com/Divya4879)"
+**Attribution**: If you use or build upon this work, please credit "Adaptive AI Tutor - AlgoFest Hackathon 2025 Submission by [Divya](https://github.com/Divya4879)"

 ---

 ## 🎉 Acknowledgments

 **Special Thanks**:
-- **AlgoFest Hackathon 2025 Organizers & Devpost** for creating this incredible platform where algorithms truly ignite innovation
+- **AlgoFest Hackathon 2025 Organizers & Devpost** for this incredible hackathon.
-- **Hermann Ebbinghaus & Educational Psychology Pioneers** whose forgetting curve research inspired these spaced repetition algorithms
+- **Hermann Ebbinghaus & Educational Psychology Pioneers** whose forgetting curve research inspired these spaced repetition algorithms.
-- **Leitner System Creators** for the foundational spaced repetition methodology I enhanced
+- **Leitner System Creators** for the foundational spaced repetition methodology I enhanced.

 ---